Half of all fatal fires occur in homes that do not have a working smoke alarm. Check that the smoke alarms in your home are in working order.

 All smoke alarms should be tested at regular intervals, at least once a month.
 To test the smoke alarm, press and hold the ‘test’ button for one second.
 The smoke alarm should then begin to beep.
 If it doesn’t, you must change the battery and test it again.
 If it still doesn’t work, replace it.

-You should change the battery in the smoke alarm at least once a year.
+If you have a one year battery, you should change the battery in the smoke alarm at least once a year.
 Our suggestion is to make it a house rule to change the battery on the 1st of December, which is Nordic Smoke Alarm Day.

 If the smoke alarm starts chirping, it’s trying to tell you that the battery is low.
 You should then change the battery immediately.
 After you’ve changed the battery, check that the smoke alarm is working by pressing the test button.
 If the battery in the smoke alarm is new, and there is no reaction from the smoke alarm, this means that the battery is defective and must be replaced immediately.